radiolarian/AO3Scraper/README.md

 If you don't want to give it a .csv file name, you can also query a single fic id, `python ao3_get_fanfics.py 5937274`, or enter an arbitrarily sized list of them, `python ao3_get_fanfics.py 5937274 7170752`.

+If you stop a scrape from a csv partway through (or it crashes), you can restart from the last uncollected work_id using the flag '--restart work_id'.
+The scraper will skip all ids up to that point in the csv, then begin again from the given id.

 By default, we save all chapters of multi-chapter fics.
 We cannot scrape fics that are locked (for registered users only), but submit a pull request if you want to do authentication!

 Happy scraping!